 C.2 Digital Advertising and Media

-The transition from static to digital advertising enables higher-margin revenue:
+The transition from static to digital advertising enables revenue with higher CPM rates than static displays:

 Programmatic digital displays with dynamic content